abdulazizabid/QuizAi/README.md

 - [ ] Add upload limits, file validation, error states, and accessibility testing
 - [ ] Add automated frontend and backend tests
 - [ ] Deploy the frontend, API, database, and AI integration

-## Team

-Developed as a B.Sc.
-Engineering software development project in the Department of Computer Science and Engineering at Chittagong University of Engineering and Technology (CUET).

-- Naveed Wazed Khan — ID: 2204016
-- Ramij Wasith Rahat — ID: 2204022
-- Abdul Aziz Abid — ID: 2204023
-- Arka Dutta — ID: 2204025

-Course instructor: **Sharmistha Chanda Tista**, Assistant Professor, Department of Computer Science and Engineering, CUET.

-## Contributing

-Contributions and suggestions are welcome.
-Before making a substantial change, open an issue describing the problem and proposed solution.
-Keep changes focused, preserve the framework-free frontend unless the team agrees otherwise, and test the full browser flow before submitting a pull request.

-## License

-No license has been added yet.
-Until a license is provided, the project remains under the copyright of its authors and is not automatically available for reuse or redistribution.